-Federal regulations (960.204) prohibit admission to public housing for a family member who:
+Federal regulations (eCFR :: 24 CFR Part 5 Subpart I -- Preventing Crime in Federally Assisted Housing) prohibit admission to federally assisted housing for a family member who:

-1. Has ever been convicted of drug-related criminal activity for manufacture or production of methamphetamine on the premises of federally assisted housing.

-- 2. Is subject to a lifetime registration requirement under a state sex offender registration program. - 3.
-The Housing department has reasonable cause to believe abuses or has a pattern of abuse of alcohol that threatens the health, safety, or right to peaceful enjoyment of the premises by other residents. - 4.
+- 1. Has ever been convicted of drug-related criminal activity for manufacture or production of methamphetamine on the premises of federally assisted housing. - 2.
+Is subject to a lifetime registration requirement under a state sex offender registration program. - 3.
+The Housing department has reasonable cause to believe abuses or has a pattern of abuse of alcohol that threatens health, safety, or right to peaceful enjoyment of the premises by other residents. - 4.
 Is currently engaging in illegal use of a drug where: - 4.1.
 The member has engaged in the behavior recently enough to justify a reasonable belief that the behavior is current; or - 4.2.
 The Housing Department has reasonable cause to believe that the illegal use or pattern of illegal use of a drug may threaten the health, safety, or right of peaceful enjoyment of the premises by other residents. - 5.
 Was evicted from federally assisted housing in the previous three years because of drug-related criminal activity.
 The Housing Department may waive this requirement if the member who engaged in the drug-related activity: - 5.1.
 Has successfully completed a supervised drug rehabilitation program approved by the Housing Department; or - 5.2.
 The circumstances leading to the eviction no longer exist. - 6.
 Is a fugitive felon and is fleeing to avoid prosecution, or custody or confinement after conviction for a crime, or attempt to commit a crime, that is a felony under the laws of the place from which the household members flee, or in the case of the state of New Jersey, is a high misdemeanor.